Russia presses invasion to outskirts of Ukrainian capital | Politics

 At times it felt almost cheerful.
 Families ate dinner.
 Children played.
 Adults chatted.
 People brought sleeping bags or dogs or crossword puzzles - anything to alleviate the waiting and the long night ahead.

 "Nobody believed that this war would start and that they would take Kyiv directly," said Anton Mironov, waiting out the night in one of the old Soviet metro stations.
 "I feel mostly fatigue.
 None of it feels real."
-The invasion began early Thursday with a series of missile strikes, many on key government and military installations, quickly followed by a three-pronged ground assault.
-Ukrainian and US officials said Russian forces were attacking from the east toward Kharkiv, Ukraine's second-largest city; from the southern region of Crimea, which Russia annexed in 2014; and from Belarus to the north.
+Many who spent the night in makeshift bunkers, emerged in the early hours of Friday to a relatively quiet city.
+Some traffic and cars moved along highways, along with columns of military.
+The lines at fuel stations the day before had evaporated.

-Zelenskyy, who had earlier cut diplomatic ties with Moscow and declared martial law, appealed to global leaders, saying that "if you don't help us now, if you fail to offer a powerful assistance to Ukraine, tomorrow the war will knock on your door".
+Russia said it was not targeting cities, but journalists saw destruction in many civilian areas, and Kyiv Mayor Vitaly Klitschko said at least three people were injured when a rocket hit a multistory apartment building in the city on Friday, starting a fire.

-Though Biden said he had no plans to speak with Putin, the Russian leader did have what the Kremlin described as a "serious and frank exchange'' with French President Emmanuel Macron.
+The Ukrainian military on Friday reported significant fighting near Ivankiv, about 60 km (40 miles) northwest of Kyiv, as Russian forces apparently tried to advance on the capital from the north.
+Russian troops also entered the city of Sumy, near the border with Russia that sits on a highway leading to Kyiv from the east.

-Both sides claimed to have destroyed some of the other's aircraft and military hardware, though little of that could be confirmed.
+"The hardest day will be today.
+The enemy's plan is to break through with tank columns from the side of Ivankiv and Chernihiv to Kyiv," Interior Ministry adviser Anton Gerashchenko said on Telegram.

-Hours after the invasion began, Russian forces seized control of the now-unused Chernobyl plant and its surrounding exclusion zone after a fierce battle, presidential adviser Myhailo Podolyak told The Associated Press.
+Hours after the invasion began, Russian forces seized control of the now-decommissioned Chernobyl plant and its surrounding exclusion zone, presidential adviser Myhailo Podolyak told The Associated Press.

 The Vienna-based International Atomic Energy Agency said it was told by Ukraine of the takeover, adding that there had been "no casualties or destruction at the industrial site".